spatial view neurons that provide an allocentric representation of

 a basis for implementing episodic memory (539,

-Hippocampal neurons that respond
+Hippocampal neurons in primates that respond

 motion neurons in the hippocampus (184), more recently termed 'speed